DIRECTED BY MARC FORSTER

 It’s fitting that my first online film review for Metro concerns the new James Bond film, Quantum of Solace, because the movies’ master spy was among my first cinematic obsessions.
 I was 12 years old when I encountered From Russia With Love (1963), the second 007 outing, but I became an instant convert.
 Goldfinger, the next Bond film, sealed the deal, combining action, eros and wry British drollery in virtually the same moment that brought us the pop panache of the Beatles and Swinging London.

 Flash forward more than four decades.
 The Bond cycle has grown bloated and hoary.
 But then comes the most unlikely and galvanic of resurrections.
 The family of longtime producer Albert R. Broccoli rethinks the brand and retools it from the ground up.
 The result, in Casino Royale, is stunningly smart and successful.
 The script hews more closely to Ian Fleming’s gritty fiction than any Bond film has in ages.
 The direction, by journeyman veteran Martin Campbell, welds breathtaking action to a new concern with character and mood.
-A welcome measure of visceral realism and emotional force replaces the former emphasis on giddy, hi-tech fantasy, while many of the old Bond stand-bys (martinis, gambling, cars, exotic locales
+A welcome measure of visceral realism and emotional force replaces the former emphasis on giddy, hi-tech fantasy, while many of the old Bond stand-bys (martinis, gambling, cars, exotic locales) are persuasively updated.

 Best of all, the new agent 007, feral and muscular Daniel Craig, is the most persuasive and charismatic Bond since Sean Connery’s original, a tough customer who’s as believable is brutal smackdowns as he is in a tux at the casino’s gaming tables.